hb9kns/m4rkthon/README.md

 But we humans use that all the time, when we organize our thoughts with indentation, don't we?
 And when you use [Markdown][2], you know very well how nice that can be.

-So, I did the logical step (progress never ends!) and created **m4rkthon** which combines the best of three worlds: write your documentation right inside your code, use `m4` macro processor commands together with Python code, or *vice versa* -- I dunno.
+So, with the aim for neverending progress of mankind, **m4rkthon** was created, which combines the best of three worlds: write your documentation right inside your code, and use `m4` macro processor commands together with Python code, or *vice versa* -- whatever.

 ## File processing